dmarko1/jsgroup/README.md

 To install it, if using MacOS or Ubuntu, it already comes installed and you can confirm it using git -v.
 If on windows, click this https://git-scm.com/download/win and install, then confirm by using git -v.
 Next is you confirm that you have an account on github already registered.
-Send me your username to +211925352929 or +256786200025 and i will add you to the repository as a project collaborator.
+Send me your username my whatsapp and i will add you to the repository as a project collaborator.
 What you mainly need to know about git.
 - Several people can work on the same project but each person assigned with a different task or module.
 - To get the base code from the repository, just git pull https://github.com/dmarko1/jsgroup.git and it will make for you a folder with the current code in it.